Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 To Whom Q-CTRL did Collaborations?

-• In April 2021, Transport for New South Wales, an Australian transportation agency, partnered with the startup Q-CTRL to investigate how quantum computing could someday allow commuters and tourists to enjoy the fastest possible travel through multiple transfers across transportation networks, a difficult computing task that could require near-instantaneous recalculations based on changing ground conditions.
+• In April 2021, Transport for New South Wales, an Australian transportation agency, partnered with the startup Q-CTRL to investigate how quantum computing could someday enable commuters and tourists to travel the fastest possible route through multiple transfers across transportation networks, a difficult computational problem that could require near-instantaneous recalculations based on changing ground conditions.
 (Source)

 • Q-CTRL announced cooperation with Advanced Navigation on July 14, 2020, to develop a next-generation quantum-enhanced Precision Navigation and Timing (PNT) system for both the civilian and defense sectors.
 As a result, when GPS is absent, quantum-enabled PNT could provide highly precise navigation in commercial and military applications.
 The two companies would collaborate to develop quantum-enabled sensors.
 (Source)